bbauska/JS-CellarDoor/README.md

 function validateEmail(email: string): boolean;
 ```

-<h3>Examples
+<h3>Examples</h3>

 ```js
 validateEmail('john@gmail.com'); // true
 validateEmail('john@gmail'); // false
 ```

-<h3>Hints
+<h3>Hints</h3>

 - If you know regular expressions, this is a great place to use them.
-I am going to give you two solutions.
+I am going to
+  give you two solutions.
 One uses regular expressions and one doesn't.

-## Solutions
+<h3>Solutions</h3>

 <details open>
   <summary>Click For Solution 1</summary>